iantbutler01/deep_nn_from_scratch/README.md

 Now that I'm not burnt out and working in a job that I enjoy I've been taking the time to get back into working on ML related projects and as part of that I'm doing a couple different refresher courses.

 As of this work I've just finished Lesson 5 of "Practical Deep Learning for Coders" by FastAI and wanted to implement a full NN from scratch, from memory, to test my fundamentals.
-Below is the result of that.
+This is the result of that.